MicrosoftDocs/WSL/WSL/wsl-config.md

 ##### Mount options

 Setting different mount options for Windows drives (DrvFs) can control how file permissions are calculated for Windows files.
-The follow options are available:
+The following options are available:

 | Key | Description | Default |
 |:----|:----|:----|